Anjuabhi22/myworks/README.md

 # myworks
-It is a complete solution for the birthday paradox using Python
+It is the analysis of the problems which I did as a part of my certificate course at University of Toronto